The COVID-19 pandemic has drastically crippled businesses around the world.

 1. People First

 Employee health and well-being are essential components of business continuity and resilience.
-Establish strategies that facilitate employees’ continuing to work without endangering them.
+Establish strategies that enable employees to continue working without endangering them.
 Ensure that employees address their immediate needs before thinking about operations.
+In times of crisis, Business Restructuring may be necessary to realign organizational priorities, resources, and workflows, ensuring both employee safety and business productivity.
+This allows the organization to continue functioning effectively while protecting its workforce.

 - Introduce safe and flexible work arrangements.